hanspeide/polar-integration-docs/embed/README.md

 The main Polar Embedded Javascript library is concatenated, minified, and gzipped before being deployed on a global Fastly CDN (powering Twitter, The Guardian, Github, etc).
 The Javascript application includes all of its own depdencies, executes within an anonymous closure, and does not pollute/collide with the global window namespace.
 A single AJAX request to Polar APIs initializes the polls to be shown and publisher configuration.
 Readers voting on polls trigger AJAX API requests to track votes in the Polar backend.

 Where the tag is placed on the page, an iFrame is added to the page DOM.
 Polar Embedded then renders its HTML/CSS into this iFrame locally without network requests.
 Behavior within Polar Embedded is implemented using an embedded jQuery in compatibility mode isolated from the parent page.
-Additional embedding formats like a isolated `oEmbed`, or `Embed.ly` are also available.

-Mobile webviews in iOS/Android can target the iFrame API which serves up a minimal page displaying an embedded poll anywhere within an existing mobile app.

 Responsive design and custom publisher CSS allow Polar to flow with your layout at any screen size.
 CSS may be applied to the Polar Embedded container to position/size the polls on your page.
 Internal CSS can be applied to the Polar Embedded iFrame to use custom fonts, colors, look, and feel of the application to match your site.
 Polar Polls can handle screens or web cards as small as 300px wide, but scale up to full size desktop layouts for articles.